Project Natick: Termination

 By 2024, Project Natick had been inactive for several years, though it was referenced in media as though it was ongoing.
 That year, Microsoft confirmed that the project was inactive and that it had no servers underwater.

 Impact

-Scottish Renewables awarded Microsoft the Carbon Reduction Award in 2018.
-Additionally, the project showed that 864 servers could run reliably for two years with cooling provided by the natural sea temperature.
-A United States Department of Energy report used Project Natick as an example that "marine energy combined with storage and potentially other renewable energy sources could provide the power or partial power for [data centers]."
+Project Natick was nominated for the Scottish Renewables Carbon Reduction Award in 2018.
+Additionally, the project showed that 864 servers could run reliably for two years with cooling provided by sea water at its natural temperature.
+A United States Department of Energy report used Project Natick as an example of how "marine energy combined with storage and potentially other renewable energy sources could provide the power or partial power for [data centers]."